exadel-inc/esl/src/core/README.md

 ## Description

 As we already mentioned, [UIPStateModel](#uip-state-model) is an observable.
-It distributes markup changes through **StateModelFiredObj** objects (you can read more about it in [UIPPlugin](#uip-plugin) section).
+It's fired every time we produce markup changes.
 To trigger the observable you need to change model's markup:

 ```typescript
 import {UIPPlugin} from "./plugin";